rimina/Lively3D/README.md

 ### Lively3D

-Lively3D is three dimensional windowing environment, which was developed to study the limits of modern web technologies.
-The environment is based on GLGE, by Paul Brunt, WebGL-library which abstract WebGL implementation details from developer.
+Lively3D is three dimensional windowing environment, which was originaly developed to study the limits of modern web technologies.
+The original version of [Lively3D] (https://github.com/Zharktas/Lively3D) is based on GLGE, by Paul Brunt, WebGL-library which abstract WebGL implementation details from developer.
+This version uses mr-doobs three.js (r49) as an 3D-engine and widget3D widget library.

 The features of Lively3D include canvas-application embedding, redefinement of 3D-scene, persistance and deployment in Dropbox.

 ### Canvas-Applications

 Lively3D provides interfaces for embedding existing canvas-rendered applications to the environment.
 Required functions are presented in [Application Template] (https://github.com/Zharktas/Lively3D/blob/master/templates/ApplicationTemplate.js).
+NOTICE: templates hasn't been updated to the three.js version yet!

 ### 3D-Scenes

 Similar interfaces are provided for 3D-scenes, which redefine presentation of applications.
 Functions for implementation are presented in [Scene Template] (https://github.com/Zharktas/Lively3D/blob/master/templates/SceneTemplate.js).
+NOTICE: templates hasn't been updated to the three.js version yet!

 ### Persistance